scala/scala-collection-compat/README.md

 ### Collection213Upgrade

-The `Collection213Upgrade` rewrite upgrades to the 2.13 collections without the ability to compile the code-base with 2.12 or later.
+The `Collection213Upgrade` rewrite upgrades to the 2.13 collections without the ability to compile the code-base with 2.12 or 2.11.
 This rewrite is suitable for applications that don't need to cross-compile against multiple Scala versions.

 ```scala
 // build.sbt